videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/pubsub.md

 - type : `String`

-- name of a sender who has published this message.
+- Name of a sender who has published this message.

 ### timesatmp

 - type : `DateTime`

-- timestamp of when a message has been published.
+- Timestamp of when a message has been published.

 ### topic

 - type : `String`

-- topic name on which message has been published.
+- Name of the topic.

 </div>